BOJIT/ptpd-lwip/README.md

 [ ] Document pbuf interface for timestamps

-[ ] Add OS-specific timer implementation and opts file.
+[x] Add OS-specific timer implementation and opts file.

 [ ] Create document summarising all components required in the driver file.

+[ ] see if there is a good way to abstract the actual timer output - this is very hardware-specific.